Why Corporates in the GCC Need Regular IT Security Audits – Audits Explained

 *Complex IT estates – Hybrid and multi-cloud adoption complicates assessments.

-*Cultural resistance – Some units prioritise speed of delivery over security controls.
+*Cultural resistance – Prioritising speed of delivery over security controls.

-*Evolving threat landscape – Attackers are innovating faster than traditional defences adapt.
+*Evolving threat landscape – Attacks are innovating faster than defences adapt.

 Addressing these challenges requires executive-level commitment and a risk-based audit strategy.